civicnet/strop/README.md

 * alter the way built-in objects are converted;
 * convert additional types of objects.

-Custom implementations should (but are not required to) call the default implementation.
+Custom implementations should (but are not required to) call the default implementation; they must **always** return a primitive value.

 ## Tests